JS-Media/Angular-PIM/README.md

 # Angular-PIM
-A Demo-PIM basend on AngularJS
+A Demo-PIM based on AngularJS for demonstrating how powerful a rich client application can be.